timkindberg/zusteller/README.md

 At the very minimum it serves as a proposal for how canonical React global state might be handled.

+[Update 08/28/21]

+This is a fun experiment but I'm not super comfortable with the overall technical direction; it requires a bit of a hack to make it work.

+I love the API though, that was always the driving force.
+I stubbornly acheived it, but to what end?

+At my work, we chose react-tracked to get a very similar API.
+It gives me (mostly) what I wanted without any implementation hacks.
+It uses canonical React Context which will age better and always work well as new React versions come out.

 ## Motivation:

 **It is rare that I need global state.
 Really rare.** You can fill 99% of your needs with regular React Hooks and a fetch caching library